Healthdirect Free Australian health advice you can count on.

 An opioid is a substance that blocks pain messages between the brain and the rest of the body.
 This can give you pain relief, but may also slow your heart rate and breathing.

-Most opioids, such as morphine and codeine, can be used to treat pain, while others such as methadone can also be used to treat addiction and manage withdrawal symptoms.
-Opioids are prescribed for the short-term treatment of moderately severe or severe pain, such as pain experienced following surgery or an injury.
+Opioids are prescribed for the short-term treatment of moderately severe or severe pain.
+This includes pain after surgery or an injury.
 They also help people manage pain caused by cancer and terminal diseases.

 How do I know if my medicine is an opioid?